Showing posts with label Kanjanai (காஞ்சனை) by Puthumai Pithan. Show all posts

 1. In Indian mythology, Brahma is the God of Creation.

-2. Tenali Raman was a character in the history of Vijaya Nagar Empire, known for his wits.
+2. Tenali Raman was a character in the history of the Vijaya Nagar Empire, known for his wits.

 3. Chemakalam is a musical instrument.